Last Updated: September 26, 2017

-All risks, except title insurance, mortgage guaranty insurance, accident and health policies, and worker's compensation insurance risks, may be placed with unauthorized insurers.
-Policyholders who are required, or choose, to participate in the Wisconsin Injured Patients and Families Compensation Fund must purchase their underlying medical malpractice coverage from an insurer that is licensed in Wisconsin, or with a risk retention group that has been approved by the Commissioner to write this coverage in Wisconsin, pursuant to s.
+All risks, except title insurance, mortgage guaranty insurance, accident and health policies, and worker’s compensation insurance risks, may be placed with unauthorized insurers.
+Policyholders who are required, or choose, to participate in the Wisconsin Injured Patients and Families Compensation Fund must purchase their underlying medical malpractice coverage from an insurer licensed in Wisconsin, or with a risk retention group approved by the Commissioner to write this coverage in Wisconsin, pursuant to s.
 655.23 (3) (am), Wis.
 Stat.
 This applies to policies giving first dollar coverage, policies with small or very large deductibles, and policies in the form of stop-loss or catastrophe coverage for self-insured risks.

 May surplus lines agents place risks with any unauthorized insurer?

 No agent shall, either knowingly or without adequate investigation of the financial condition and general reputation of the insurer, place insurance under this section with financially unsound insurers or with insurers engaging in unfair practices, or with otherwise substandard insurers, without giving the applicant notice in writing of the deficiencies of the insurer.
 To be financially sound, an insurer must be able to satisfy standards comparable to those applied under the laws of this state to authorized insurers.